 - Why being a novice in a particular domain can be a big advantage to creating a successful business

-- What human skills are required to build predictable traction
+- What human skills are required to build remarkable traction

 For more information about the guest from this week: